Trafalgar-class submarine: Characteristics

 The Tomahawk missiles are capable of hitting a target to within a few metres, to a range of 1000 mi.

-Ostensibly, the submarines use the same steering column as was used in the Wellington bombers of the Second World War.
+Ostensibly, the submarines used the same steering column as was used in the Wellington bombers of the Second World War.

 Boats of the class

-Initially, the last five boats of the Trafalgar class were to be replaced by the 'Future Fleet Submarine' programme, however this was effectively cancelled in 2001.
+Initially, the last five boats of the Trafalgar class were to be replaced by the 'Future Fleet Submarine' programme, however, this was effectively cancelled in 2001.
 The Astute class are replacing the Trafalgar class.

-Triumph is the only remaining submarine based at HMNB Devonport.
-Talent and Trenchant were decommissioned in a joint ceremony at HMNB Devonport on 20 May 2022.